lsst/dp1_lsst_io/docs/tutorials/portal/portal-102-1.rst

 **Last verified to run:** 2025-06-11

 **Learning objective:** This tutorial demonstrates how to prepare and execute an `Astronomy Data Query Language (ADQL) <https://www.ivoa.net/documents/latest/ADQL.html>`_ query in the Portal Aspect of the Rubin Science Platform.
+This example will extract fluxes in multiple bands of all bright objects in a selected region of the sky.

 **LSST data products:** dp1 catalogs and images